 It takes a long time to build a good social bookmarking reputation, and you may feel like it’s taking up too much of your time – but avoid the temptation to automate the posting process.
 Users can smell automation from a mile away, and you can lose credibility.

 Good content triggers discussions, and you should always respond to comments people make on your content.
 Also, comment on content you like, as it’s an excellent way to make social bookmarking friends.Need ideas or help with social bookmarking, SEO, social media, or marketing in general?
-Call us or email us!
+Check out the marketing programs page, call us or email us!